 Years ago, I remember a friend telling me that she made lasagna soup pretty often and it was a favorite in the house.
 I thought it was an intriguing sounding soup and one that I should try.
 Fast forward about 7 or 8 years and here we are, I tried it…and you know what?
 It’s pretty good.
+Easy, quick, and healthy lasagna soup is going to become a favorite in your house!

 I have no idea what her original recipe called for, but when I started thinking about a deconstructed lasagna, there are not too many ingredients.
 Noodles, meat of some sort, tomato sauce, onions, garlic, olive oil, and usually mozzarella and ricotta cheeses.
 Lasagna is one of the easiest casseroles to make, but someone got the reputation of being intimidating.